phi1010/django_application_framework/README.md

 0. Set your compose environment in .env (`docker compose` on Ubuntu, `docker-compose` on Debian, `podman-compose` if using Podman)
 1. Add the hostname
-   1. in settings.py to ALLOWED_HOSTS
+   1. in .env to ALLOWED_HOSTS
    2. in nginx.conf to server_name
 2. ./set-secrets.sh
 3. ./create-superuser.sh